alsyundawy/ndash/dokumentasi/PTR_AUTOGEN_GUIDE.md

 #### Step 3: Enable Auto-Generation
 When you enter a reverse zone name (containing "in-addr.arpa"), a blue section appears:
 - **Auto-generate PTR records (1-254)**: Check this box to enable auto-generation
-- This creates A records for all IPs from .1 to .254
+- This creates PTR records for all IPs from .1 to .254

 #### Step 4: Create Zone
 Click "Create Zone" and the system will:
 1. Create the reverse zone
-2. Generate 254 A records (if checkbox was enabled)
+2. Generate 254 PTR records (if checkbox was enabled)
 3. Show success notification

 ## Technical Implementation